 - a.
-To contribute to providing the conditions necessary to protect spawning and rearing habitat for fish in, and adjacent to, Lake Roosevelt consistent with recommendations of the Spokane and Colville Tribes, the following operations are implemented in 2005. - September refill to elevation 1282-1285 feet to assure that additional September flows from Libby and Hungry Horse are passed through Lake Roosevelt.
+To contribute to providing the conditions necessary to protect spawning and rearing habitat for fish in, and adjacent to, Lake Roosevelt consistent with recommendations of the Spokane and Colville Tribes, the following operations are implemented in 2005. - i.
+September refill to no higher than elevation 1285 feet to assure that additional September flows from Libby and Hungry Horse are passed through Lake Roosevelt.
 This range will be modified in future years to assure flow augmentation water from Montana passes through Grand Coulee and historic elevation levels are achieved at Lake Roosevelt.